Get started with pins

 Note that when the data lives elsewhere, pins takes care of downloading and caching so that it’s only re-downloaded when needed.
 That said, most boards transmit pins over HTTP, and this is going to be slow and possibly unreliable for very large pins.
 As a general rule of thumb, we don’t recommend using pins with files over 500 MB.
 If you find yourself routinely pinning data larger that this, you might need to reconsider your data engineering pipeline.

 Storing your data/object as a pin works well when you write from a single source or process.
 It is not appropriate when multiple sources or processes need to write to the same pin; since the pins package reads and writes files, it cannot manage concurrent writes.
+It is also not appropriate for high frequency writes (multiple times per second).

 • Good use for pins: an ETL pipeline that stores a model or summarized dataset once a day